 gravity_forms_view_entriescapability to an existing role (use a role editor plugin).

 The original Gravity Form entry owner (the end-user who completed the form) can access their PDF.
 The protocols used to determine if a user is the owner include:

 In Gravity Forms 2.2 there was a change to how IP addresses are determined.
 By default, Gravity Forms will no longer handle proxy-based IP addresses automatically (Cloudflare, Load Balancer and WAF Firewalls are affected).
 In such cases our IP-based access policy mentioned below will not work.
 If you are affected you’ll need to use the

 gform_ip_addressfilter to return the correct IP address.

 - The software will compare the user’s IP address against the one stored with the entry and if they match the PDF will be displayed.
-Because IP addresses do change, a time-based security measure has also been implemented which only allows logged-out user access to the PDF for 30 minutes after submitting the form.
+Because IP addresses do change, a time-based security measure has also been implemented which only allows logged-out user access to the PDF for 20 minutes by default after submitting the form.
 This behaviour can be changed using the Logged Out Timeout option in the global settings.

-- If the user’s IP doesn’t match, or the 30-minute timeout window has expired, AND the entry owner was originally logged in when completing the form they will be redirected to a login page.
+- If the user’s IP doesn’t match, or the 20-minute timeout window has expired, AND the entry owner was originally logged in when completing the form they will be redirected to a login page.
 Once authenticated, the software will compare the user’s ID with the one stored in the entry.
 If they match the PDF will be displayed.